theovosse/llgen/README.md

 # About the code

 LLGen is written entirely in C, because that was the only compiler I had when I started it.
 Although rewriting in C++ could make some parts more readable, I decided it's not worth it, as there was nothing to be gained from using inheritance, until I added support for multiple languages.
 Using templates will make some of the code a bit easier, but it's never been worth a complete rewrite.

 So:
 - rules and are represented as a tree of nodes
 - symbol sets are AVL trees (sorting/comparison is passed along as a function)

 The regexp code is even older, and uses the classic regexps -> NFA -> DFA algorithm.
 It even has an option to generate 68k machine code from the DFA.

+# Skeleton file properties

+- llerror: by default on; provides an error reporting mechanism.

+- main: by default off; makes the output stand-alone.

+- ignorebuffer: by default off; stores all ignored tokens before the current; only implemented for ts/js.

+- keepignorebuffer: off by default; when set, does not clear ignoreBuffer on every token, but requires the grammar to do so.